 Botswana has a severe energy shortage and is currently relying on expensive imported power and diesel generation to deliver its requirements.

-Botswana is currently placing heavy reliance on expensive diesel generation due to unfulfilled import commitments from Eskom and the underperformance of the Morupule B coal fired power station.
+Botswana is currently placing heavy reliance on expensive diesel generation due to unfulfilled import commitments and the under performance of the Morupule B coal fired power station.

-There is considerable demand for CBM to play a major role in future power generation in Botswana in pursuit of energy security and optimising the energy mix.
+There is considerable demand for CBM to play a significant role in future power generation in Botswana in pursuit of energy security and optimising the energy mix.
 The current energy crisis is a major impediment to Botswana’s economic growth plans, and with this in mind, the government is highly supportive of new energy projects.
-Importantly, Botswana has a strong understanding of resources and is rated as being one of the most favourable environments for mineral investment, 14th out of 78 countries ranked (2011).

 Political & Financial Stability: